dataforgoodfr/quotaclimat/README.md

 ```

 ### Batch program data
-`UPDATE_PROGRAM_ONLY` to true will only update program metadata, otherwise, it will update program metadata and all theme calculations.
+`UPDATE_PROGRAM_ONLY` to true will only update program metadata, otherwise, it will update program metadata and all theme/keywords calculations.

 ### Batch update from an offset
 With +1 millions rows, we can update from an offset to fix a custom logic by using `START_OFFSET` to batch update PG from a offset.